Room Selection FAQs

 Which housing options are available during General Room Selection?

-During General Room Selection, you may select a room (if spaces are still available during your timeslot) in one of the West Campus Houses or in one of the Upperlevel Residence Halls.
-Some Program Houses may also have spaces available during General Room Selection, although most spaces will already be reserved through the Program House application process, which precedes General Room Selection.
+During General Room Selection, you may select a room (if spaces are still available during your timeslot) in one of the South Campus Residence Halls, North Campus Residence Halls or Townhouses or a West Campus House.
+Unlike in years past, Program House spaces will no longer be available during General Room Selection.
+Students interested in applying to a Program House may do so before, during and after General Room Selection.

 How many students receive each Room Selection timeslot?

 It depends on how many people sign up for General Room Selection.
 In March 2019 there were approximately 60 students per rising sophomore timeslot, 50 students per rising-junior timeslot, and 20 students per rising-senior timeslot.

 Can I trade Room Selection timeslots with another student?
 Or let another student use my timeslot if I’m not going to use it?